By Mary Frantz, Founder & Managing Partner, Enterprise Knowledge Partners, LLC

 Just as all professions are now incorporating information technology as a critical skill, cybersecurity knowledge and skills must evolve as a specialty within various fields – not as a field unto itself.

 Mary Frantz is Founder & Managing Partner, Enterprise Knowledge Partners, LLC.
 She has performed and led advanced ethical hacking (red teams), security assessments, managed multiple incident investigations for companies.
-She was the primary technical cyber expert in the Equifax, Yahoo, and Facebook breach matters… full bio
+She was the primary technical cyber expert in the Equifax, Yahoo and many other high profile breaches and security incidents … full bio